fellesverkstedet/fabricatable-machines/hrbl-shield/README.md

 * Find optimal smd connectors and update routing
 * Refine vias and connector type for 36v power
-* Find optimal smd optcupler and update routing
+* Find optimal smd optcupler and update routing (for 4N25 or 4N35 use 390 Ohm resistor)
 * Inspect for errors and unfabricatable geometry
 * CNC mill, solder and test the board